 We have seen above that windows functions require intermediate results to be stored either in memory or on disk, more precisely in the “

 Worktable“.
-The number of logical reads greater than zero mean these results are spilled to disk which causes severe performance problems, because reading from disk is about 100,000 times slower than from memory.
+The number of logical reads greater than zero mean these results are potentially spilled to disk which causes high memory pressure or high disk I/O rate.

 The reason for this is in SQL Server results are always stored on disk when the framing for window functions is